1730

 A wave of persecution started in Utrecht

-18th century – Sodomy – Barend Blomsaet and 17 other men were convicted and strangled in Utrecht.
+18th century – Sodomy – Barend Blomsaet and 17 other men were convicted and executed by strangulation in Utrecht.
 Their deeds concealed.

-This text on the memorial stone placed in 1999 on the cathedral square (Domplein) in Utrecht reminds us of this witch hunt.
+This text on the memorial stone placed in 1999 on the cathedral square (Domplein) in Utrecht reminds us of these trials.

 Sodomy

-The witch hunt started with a statement from the sexton of the tower of the cathedral (Domtoren), Josua Wilts, on January 12, 1730.
-He stated to the court that he and his children had caught the lime carrier Gilles van Baden and barber Willem Luyten about six months earlier in the Michael Chapel in the tower of the cathedral.
-They had watched the lovemaking of the men through the lifting hatch in the sexton’s house above.
-Wilts then shot at the men, but they remained in place and threatened Wilts with knives before leaving.
-His statement was probably an attempt to save his own skin because he was in danger of ending up in a reform house due to excessive drinking.
+The persecution began on January 12, 1730, with the testimony of Josua Wilts, the sexton of the Domtoren (the tower of the cathedral).
+Wilts claimed that, six months earlier, he and his children had caught lime carrier Gilles van Baden and barber Willem Luyten in an intimate act inside the Michael Chapel of the tower.
+They had watched the men through a hatch in the sexton’s house above.
+Wilts reportedly fired at the men, but they threatened him with knives before fleeing.
+It is believed that Wilts’s statement was motivated by his desire to avoid punishment for excessive drinking, as he faced the prospect of being sent to a reform house.

 Molly houses and cruising areas